These non-Muslims from Pakistan make us proud to be Pakistani

 Joseph Marie Anthony Cordeiro was the first Pakistani cardinal.
 From 1946 to 1948, he did pastoral work in Hyderabad and Karachi.
 He then went to Oxford from where he returned in 1950 with a Master of Arts.
 He was also mentioned as papabile by Time Magazine after the death of Pope John Paul.

-Roger David, better known by his stage names Bohemia, Raja and The Punjabi Rapper, is a Pakistani American Rapper and music producer from California.
+Roger David, better known by his stage names Bohemia, Raja and The Punjabi Rapper, is a Pakistani American Rapper and music producer from California who’s originally a non-Muslim from Pakistan.
 He Raps in Punjabi and describes himself as “The King of Punjabi Rap” and “the pioneer of Desi Hip Hop” and the “creator of Punjabi rap”.
 Bohemia quickly gained popularity with his independent debut album, Vich Pardesan De [In the foreign land] hitting Top 10 on BBC Radio UK in 2002.
 The following album, Pesa nasha pyar [Money, intoxication, love] became the first full-length Punjabi rap album released by a major label in history.
 It brought Bohemia increased popularity, including his recent multi-record deal with music label Universal Music Group [2006 – 2009].
 This brought his creation of “Punjabi rap” to mainstream recognition, making Bohemia pioneer of a new genre of music known as Desi Hip Hop or ‘Desi-rap’.

 63. Norma Fernandes